 It is essential that the left hand provides a firm attachment to the club.
 However, in order to swing freely and without tension, you don’t need to be choking the life out of the club.

-Golfers who play left handed will typically wear a glove on their right hand.
-However, there will be some golfers like Aaron Rai who choose to wear gloves on both hands as they feel this delivers even better grip and a consistency of feel between the hands.
+Golfers who play left-handed will typically wear a glove on their right hand.
+However, there will be some golfers like Aaron Rai who choose to wear gloves on both hands as they feel this delivers even better grip and consistency of feel between the hands.

 Getting the Right Size And Fit